What Is Methadone Withdrawal?

 Methadone detox is safest and most efficient when completed in a drug treatment facility or hospital.

-Methadone users should always detox under the supervision of a doctor to prevent withdrawal symptoms from becoming life-threatening.
+Methadone users should always detox under the supervision of a doctor to ensure the patient completes detox safely and comfortably and improves their chances of a successful recovery.

 Get started on the road to recovery.